VirtoCommerce/vc-platform/docs/developer-guide/extending-commerce/extending-members-domain-types.md

 ### Register Supplier in platform members type factory

-For now we have domain and data model, persistency layer and CRUD and search services for client access to custom Supplier member.
+For now we have domain and data model, persistent layer and CRUD and search services for client access to custom Supplier member.
 The final step is to register Supplier in the platform member type factory.

 ```
   public override void Initialize()